bottenderjs/bottenderjs.github.io/content/docs/Platforms-Slack.md

 ### Get User Info from ID

 If you want to get user info from user ID, you can find it with `session.team` info.
-For example, getting an user's name can be:
+For example, getting a user's name can be:

 ```js
 function getNameFromId(id, session) {